 Challenging the Myths About Women Who Composed

-1. “There isn’t enough repertoire”
+1. “There isn’t enough repertoire.”

 This is one of my biggest pet peeves.
 When you ask an orchestra or an opera house why they don’t program more music by women, their excuse is often that there just isn’t enough quality repertoire available.
 This is categorically untrue.
 Women have composed music since the western classical music tradition began.
-From Hildegard Bingham and Isabella Leonard in the early 1600s to Maria Teresa Agnesi in the Baroque period, Pauline Viardot in the 19th century, and finally living composers like Libby Larsen, there are examples of women who composed amazing music in every era and every country.
+From Hildegard Bingham and Isabella Leonard in the early 1600s to Maria Teresa Agnesi in the Baroque period, Pauline Viardot in the 19th century, and finally, living composers like Libby Larsen, there are examples of women who composed fantastic music in every era and every country.

-2. “No one will come”
+2. “No one will come.”

 This is another common refrain that many in the field of new music hear as well.
 While it’s true that well-known repertoire draws in crowds like nothing else, that doesn’t mean you have to fill your entire season with crowd favorites.
 Instead of scheduling a fourth Mozart symphony, why not present a piece by Mariana Martines?
 Or pair an evening of Dvorak with Amy Beach’s Gaelic Symphony?

-3. “There’s a reason it’s not in the canon”
+3. “There’s a reason it’s not in the canon.”

 As we saw with composers like Martines, C Schumann, and Beach, many of these women gained recognition on a national or international scale while they were performing.
-However, they were usually the driving force behind their fame, and had to organize their own performances and in some cases, their own publishing outside the traditional institutions that men had access to.
+However, they were usually the driving force behind their fame and had to organize their own performances and, in some cases, their own publishing outside the traditional institutions that men had access to.
 Once they passed, they tended to be forgotten.

 Another uncomfortable fact for many is that women simply did not have access to the same opportunities as men for most of human history to compose.
-If a woman wanted to become a singer, often she ran the risk of tarnishing her reputation.
+If a woman wanted to become a singer, she often ran the risk of tarnishing her reputation.
 Throughout the years, a relative constant has been the association between courtesans and performers.
 If a woman performed in public, she often developed a ‘reputation.’
 In the late 19th century, this problem intensified, creating a situation where there was a stark divide between ‘men’s music’ and ‘women’s music.’
-Men belonged on the stage, writing symphonies and operas, while women were sidelined, restricted to house concerts.
+Men belonged on the stage, writing symphonies and operas, while women were sidelined and restricted to house concerts.